Interactive Solo Ethereum staking guide for Ubuntu OS

 Managing the SSH access

-• SSH allows to connect to the server either from the local or remote network.
+• SSH allows to connect to the server remotely either from the local or remote network.

 • If you are going to connect your node locally only (= with monitor and keyboard connected right in the node), you do not need to install SSH or you can simply disable it, if is already installed.